gpvillanuevasilab/FHIRLab/services.md

 ---

 Welcome.
 Glad we can be of service.
 Before you begin, please take in and heed the warning below.
 It is important and a condition of entry to FHIRLab's services.
-Otherwise, you may want to look at our [Core Components](#core-components), the surrounding [Peripherals]() and how to [keep up-to-date]() with what is happening.

 <div class="callout callout--danger">
 <strong>Warning: Do Not Store Real Patient Information</strong>